 My collection includes toys and games for all ages!
 Most of them have an educational, creative, or brainy side.
 I’ve got construction toys, magnetic construction sets, marble tracks, puzzles, and brain-teasers.

 I can also supply materials that might be used later, if there’s not enough room or interest at first.
-Once we have enough space and interested people, I can share tools and materials for a Maker Space, and equipment (from a Wii to a punching bag) for an exercise room.
+Once we have enough space and interested people, I can share tools and materials for a Maker Space, and equipment (from a Wii to a punching bag) for an exercise space, until we’re ready to construct a full Fantasy Hero Training Center.

 So What’s Stopping Us?